SeqWare/seqware-sandbox/seqware-queryengine-facet-demo/README.md

 The location for the doc root is `/Library/WebServer/Documents`.
 You can copy the contents to this location as instructed above.

+### Standalone HTTP

+A really easy way to do this is to just run Python's built-in HTTP server:

+    python -m SimpleHTTPServer

+## Same Origin Problem

+For development purposes you may want to launch Chrome with the following setting.
+It allows you to run the demo on `localhost` which is ideal for development.

+    /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --disable-web-security

 # Example 1 - Basic Variant Browser

 ## Load Sample Data